henry2004y/Vlasiator.jl/docs/src/log.md

 | Python | 125   |

 [^3]: The timings are for a single CPU on Vorna, a local cluster at University of Helsinki with Intel Xeon CPUs.
 With multithreading, the Julia timings can scale linearly on a node with the number of cores used.
 For example, with 8 threads, Julia takes ~80s to finish.

+## Memory

+Vlasiator output files can be large.
+If we have limited memory relative to the file size, Vlasiator.jl provide direct hard disk mapping through `mmap` in Julia.
+With this mechanism you never need to worry about unable to process data with small free memory.

+## VTK

+VLSV is just an uncompressed binary format.
+If we convert VLSV to VTK through `write_vtk`, the generated VTK files, even the highest resolution one with every coarse cell mapping to the finest level, can be several times smaller than the original VLSV file.

+One drawback of this conversion is that it cannot deal with phase space outputs, i.e. VDFs.